AdobeDocs/campaign-classic.en/help/campaign/using/consistency-rules.md

 # Consistency rules{#consistency-rules}

-## Get started with consistency rules {#about-consistency-rules}
+## About consistency rules {#about-consistency-rules}

 Adobe Campaign guarantees consistent communications thanks to a set of rules contained in campaign typologies.
 Their aim is to control the deliveries sent to recipients, such as volume, nature, relevance, etc.

 **Capacity** rules, for example can avoid overloading the platform concerned by the delivery of messages.
-As an example, special offers which contain a download link must not be sent to too many people at once, to avoid saturating the server; phone campaigns must not exceed the processing capacity of call centers, etc. For more on this, refer to [Control capacity](#controlling-capacity).
+As an example, special offers which contain a download link must not be sent to too many people at once, to avoid saturating the server; phone campaigns must not exceed the processing capacity of call centers, etc. For more on this, refer to [Controlling capacity](#controlling-capacity).

-## Control capacity {#controlling-capacity}
+## Controlling capacity {#controlling-capacity}

 Before delivering messages, you need to make sure your organization has the capacity to process the delivery (physical infrastructure), the responses which the delivery may generate (inbound messages), and the number of calls to be made to contact subscribers (call center processing capacity), for example.